New Zealand South Island Winter Landscape & Astrophotography Workshop (NZ)

 Weather + recovery

 This is a full photography week, but not a forced march.
 We use the strongest windows, rest when needed, and shift between fieldwork, editing and critique so people stay sharp instead of running on fumes.
+Premium bases and your own room every night mean recovery between early starts and late nights is built in, not an afterthought.

 FAQs